wofsauge/IsaacDocs/docs/Isaac.md

 [ ](#){: .abrep .tooltip .badge }
 #### boolean HasModData ( table modRef ) {: .copyable aria-label='Functions' }

 Returns "true" if your mod has Data stored using the "SaveModData()" function.
-Aka. if there is a "saveX.dat" file in your mod folder.There are 3 "saveX.dat" files, one per Savegame.
-They are stored in the mod's folder next to the "main.lua" file.
+Aka. if there is a "saveX.dat" file in your mod folder.

+There are 3 "saveX.dat" files, one per Savegame.
 The number indicates the savegame it corresponds to.
 The number will be determined automatically by the game.

+For AB+, they are stored inside their mod's folder next to the "main.lua" file.

+For Repentance, They are stored in the "data" folder next to the "mods" folder inside the game files.

 It is recommended to use the [HasData](../ModReference/#hasdata) function on a [Mod Reference](../ModReference) instead.
 ___